Buoyy/BuoyyVoxel/README.md

 ## How to build and run?
 - Clone the repository recursively by using this command:
 - `git clone --recursive https://github.com/Buoyy/BuoyyVoxel.git`
+- In case you cloned normally, use this command:
+- `git submodule update --init --recursive`
 - On Windows, use `build_msvc.bat` if using Visual Studio as a compiler, else use `build_!msvc.bat`.
 - On Linux/Mac, use `build.sh`.
 - Should work on GCC and Clang for sure.